python-sge/sge/doc/common/pong.rst

 the width of both the paddle and the ball to ``8``, so we will set the maximum ball speed to ``15`` (i.e. ``8 + 8 - 1``).

-Since the game would be rather dull if the players couldn't control the direction of the ball, so we allow the players to control the ball by adding the difference between the ball and paddle's vertical positions (which are going to be their centers) multiplied by a constant to the
+The game would be rather dull if the players couldn't control the direction of the ball, so we allow the players to control the ball by adding the difference between the ball and paddle's vertical positions (which are going to be their centers) multiplied by a constant to the